jguadagno/jguadagno.github.io/_posts/2020-12-20-coding-with-joeg-streaming-hardware-configuration-december-2020-update.md

 ### Wired Ethernet Connection

 While not required, it is strongly recommended depending on your network configuration.
-Both laptops are hard-wired into my router (it's super close to my desk).
-Having both laptops hard-wired prevents wi-fi interference and potential packet/frame dropping.
+The laptop hard-wired into my router (it's super close to my desk).
+Having the laptop hard-wired prevents wi-fi interference and potential packet/frame dropping.

 ## Wrapping up